moritzhoferer/asvz_registration/README.md

 # Automatic ASVZ registration

-This a tool for automatic registration to your favorite ASVZ lession.
-This is especially helpful for highly demanded lessions.
+This tool allows you to automatically register for your favorite ASVZ lession when the registration period opens.
+This is especially helpful for highly demanded lessons, like Cycling Classes.